- Who can join the Chesapeake Medical Reserve Corps (CMRC) unit?

 Will I be asked to volunteer for an emergency event outside of Virginia?

 CMRC volunteers are considered local resources.
 However, the National Medical Reserve Corps and disaster response agencies in other states have contacted us during emergencies requesting volunteer support, such as the Gulf Coast Response to Hurricane Katrina.
-You may have the opportunity, if you desire, to join the Civilian Volunteer Medical Reserve Corps that supports the Department of Health and Human Services national response efforts or to deploy as a VA MRC volunteer in the support of a state-to-state response request.
+You may have the opportunity, if you desire, to join the Civilian Volunteer Medical Reserve Corps that supports the Department of Health and Human Services national response efforts or to deploy as a VA MRC volunteer in the support of a state-to-state response requests.
 All volunteer requests and information will be provided by your local MRC coordinator.
 Volunteers wishing to deploy within the state and nationally are required to complete National Incident Management System and Incident Command System training.
 If you are willing to volunteer outside your local area please indicate that when applying to volunteer.

 How will I be contacted in an emergency?